MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

    - To change the incremental ingestion data, see [Configure an incremental refresh for Azure Data Lake data sources](incremental-refresh-data-sources.md).

    > [!NOTE]
-   > Do not change the name of an ingested entity through the Azure data lake connector.
-Customer Insights validates all entity names with the model.json during system refresh.
-If an entity name is changed, an error occurs because Customer Insights cannot find the new entity name in the model.json.
+   > Always keep the entity name in Customer Insights the same as the entity name inside the model.json or manifest.json file.
+Customer Insights validates all entity names with the model.json or manifest.json during system refresh.
+If an entity name is changed, an error occurs because Customer Insights cannot find the new entity name in the model.json or manifest.json file.

 1. Select **Attributes** to add or change attributes, or to enable data profiling.
 Then select **Done**.